TarShah/Trading-Strategies/README.md

 - Implements loss-based stop-loss in pairs trading strategy.
 - Closes position when z-score crosses stop_loss_threshold.
 ## Graphical Analysis
-- in each of the following images x axis we have time (in years from then date in their corresponding title) and on y axis is the corresponding entry in final_pnl.txt by each of teh method, parameters are as in best_of_all strategy
+Each of the following images displays the performance of different trading strategies over time.

+- **X-axis:** Time (in years from the corresponding title date)
+- **Y-axis:** Final PNL (Profit and Loss) by each method, with parameters similar to the "best_of_all" strategy.

-- in some curves all teh lines are straight lines after specific time this is becuse jugaad-data library is unable to provide data over that period of time
+Note: In some curves, all lines become straight after a specific time.
+This occurs because the jugaad-data library is unable to provide data over that period.

 - **SBIN**:

 | 01-01-2019              | 01-01-2020              |